 Noreena Hertz is an internationally renowned thought leader, economist, writer and campaigner, known for her ability to predict financial, business and global trends.
 Formerly ITV’s Economics Editor, Noreena advises political leaders and the world’s top CEOs on business strategy, economic and geopolitical risk, digitalisation, artificial intelligence and its socioeconomic impact, millennials and post-millennials.

-After graduating from university at just 19 and finishing her MBA at Wharton two years later, by the age of 23 Noreena was advising the Russian government on its post-Communist economic reforms at part of the International Finance Corporation (IFC).
+After graduating from university at just 19 and finishing her MBA at Wharton two years later, by the age of 23 Noreena was advising the Russian government on its post-Communist economic reforms.
 She moved to the European Bank for Reconstruction and Development and studied for her PhD in economics and business (specialising in Russian business and reform) before working with the governments of Israel, Egypt, Palestine, and Jordan on the Middle East Peace Process.
-She has been cited as a leading voice on global economics and sustainability, a source of new ideas in these areas, and as an inspiring figure.
+She has been cited as a leading voice on global economics and geopolitics, and a source of new ideas in these areas.